Topological arguments for Kolmogorov complexity: Vyugin's result and its extensions

+\emph{Remark:} Let us comment on the assumptions that appear in this statement.
+We want to obtain $|\KS(x\cnd y)-n|\le c$.
+Since $\KS(x\cnd y)$ does not exceed $\KS(x)$, we need to assume that $\KS(x)$ is at least~$n$.
+The assumption in the theorem is a bit stronger: we assume a ``safety margin'' of logarithmic size and require $\KS(x)\ge n+c\log n $.
+We also require $m$ and $\KS(x)$ to be polynomially bounded.

 \begin{proof} Let $p$ be the shortest description of $x$; it is a string of length $\KS(x)$.
-Consider also an incompressible string $z$ of length sligthly greater than $m$, e.g., let $|z|$ and $\KS(z)$ be equal to $2m+O(1)$.
-Moreover, we take $z$ independent from $p$, so $\KS(z|p)$ is also $2m+O(1)$.
-(Random $z$ has these properties with positive probability; in fact, some other properties of $z$ will be needed, see below.)
+Consider also an incompressible string $z$ of length slightly greater than $m$, e.g., let $|z|$ and $\KS(z)$ be equal to $2m+O(1)$.
+Moreover, we take $z$ independent from $p$, so $\KS(z\cnd p)$ is also $2m+O(1)$.
+(A randomly chosen $z$ has these properties with probability close to $1$, i.e., most strings of that length have the required properties.)

-The string $y$ is then constructed as (the encoding of) a pair $(p', z')$ where $p'$ and $z'$ are prefixes of $p$ and $z$ (respectively); it remains to decide how long $p'$ and $z'$ should be.
-In other words, we have two parameters, $|p'|$ and $|z'|$, and the space of the parameters is a rectangle.
-Each point in this rectangle determines $y=(p',z')$ and is mapped to the point $(\KS(x|y),\KS(y|x))$ at the right.
-We need to show that some point is mapped into $(n,m)$ with $O(1)$-precision.
+The string $y$ is then constructed as (the encoding of) a pair $(p', z')$ where $p'$ and $z'$ are prefixes of $p$ and $z$ respectively; it remains to decide how long $p'$ and $z'$ should be.
+In other words, we have two parameters, $|p'|$ and $|z'|$, and the space of the parameters is a rectangle of width $\KS(x)$ and height $2m$.
+Each point $(|p'|,|z'|)$ in this rectangle determines $y=(p',z')$.
+So we can map each point $(|p'|,|z'|)$ to the pair of integers $(\KS(x\cnd y),\KS(y\cnd x))$.
+We need to show that some point is mapped to a point that is $O(1)$-close to $(n,m)$.

-To show this, we note that the mapping is ``continuous'' in the sense that neighbor points on the left are mapped into points at distance $O(1)$ on the right\footnote{Technically, \emph{Lipschitz property} is a better name here.
-However, we will use discrete versions of topological results about continuous mappings, so we keep the name.}.
-Indeed, $\KS(u|v)$ changes only by $O(1)$ if $u$ or $v$ is changed by adding or deleting the last bit.
-Consider a path $A$--$B$--$C$--$D$--$A$ that goes counterclockwise around the rectangle on the left; as we shall see, the image path on the right will go clockwise (with logarithmic precision) around the rectangle and makes one turn around the point $(m,n)$.
-Then we can continuously transform the path on the left into one point (since rectangle is simply connected); if its image on the right never comes close to $(m,n)$, we get a contradiction.
+To show this, we note that the mapping is ``continuous'' in the sense that neighbor points in the domain (on the left, Fig.~\ref{fig1}) are mapped into points at distance $O(1)$ (on the right, Fig.~\ref{fig1}).\footnote{A better name would be \emph{Lipschitz continuity}: if the distance between the images of neighbor grid points is bounded by $c$, then the distance between the images of arbitrary two points is at most $c$ times bigger than the distance between the points itself (the distance is measured in $l_1$-sense)} Indeed, $\KS(u\cnd v)$ changes only by $O(1)$ if $u$ or $v$ is changed by adding or deleting the last bit.
+Consider a path $A$--$B$--$C$--$D$--$A$ that goes counterclockwise around the rectangle on the left; as we shall see, the image path on the right will go clockwise (with logarithmic precision) around the rectangle and makes one turn around the point $(n,m)$.
+Then we can continuously transform the path on the left into one point (since the rectangle is simply connected); if its image on the right never comes close to $(n,m)$, we get a contradiction: the number of turns around $(n,m)$ cannot change if the image does not come close to that point.